-The table above includes no police staff who appear only as a consequence of a one-off redundancy payment.
+The table above includes a number of police staff who appear only as a consequence of a one-off redundancy payment.
+The numbers and banding affected are shown below:

 Exit packages

 The numbers of exit packages with total cost per band and total cost of the compulsory redundancy and other departures are set out in the table below.
 It should be noted that the exit package costs shown in the table reflect the total cost to the organisation including, where appropriate, cost of pension enhancements: